Stay grounded & motivated Share your text with us

 introduction

 Welcome to our creative writing course on observation.
 Here, we explore observation not as surveillance but as a means to deeply connect with and reflect on the world around us.
 This practice goes beyond passive watching, aiming to uncover the essence of human experience and inspire authentic storytelling.
-We draw from diverse theories, like Dziga Vertov's Kino-Eye and the Social Construction of Reality, to redefine how we perceive and represent the world.
-We also address the impact of living in a Surveillance Society, using it as a backdrop for creative exploration and subversion.
+We draw from diverse theories, like Dziga Vertov's Kino-eye and the social construction of reality, to redefine how we perceive and represent the world.
+We also address the impact of living in a surveillance society, using it as a backdrop for creative exploration and subversion.

 Our goal is to enhance your observational skills, helping you capture moments with clarity and depth.
 Through writing prompts and immersive exercises, we’ll explore how observation intersects with identity, memory, and imagination.